mobidevke/git-deployment/README.md

 # git-deployment
 A simple guide to easy deployment using git

 **Deployment**.
 The final stage of launching that big idea you've worked on for the past couple months.
 Depending on the stack in use, it can be a breeze or **a real nightmare**.
-This guide is to help with the latter.
+This guide aims to help with the latter.

 ### Prerequisites
 In order to follow this guide comforatably you need to know a few things: